nilstes/TwitterELStreamer/README.md

 oauth.accessToken=**************************************************
 oauth.accessTokenSecret=******************************************
 ```
-es.properties must also be in the current directory with these properties:
+es.properties can also be in the current directory with these properties:
 ```
+cluster.name=elasticsearch
+host=localhost
+port=9300
 ```
+If file is not present then the above values are used as default.